The official blog of the Lung Institute.

 1. Consider Natural and Alternative Treatments

 A variety of natural and alternative treatment options may alleviate COPD symptoms without the adverse side-effects associated with traditional medication.
 Vitamin D has been linked to better performance in lung function tests and increased bone growth and strength.
 In eastern medicinal practice, ginseng root has shown a significant effect on respiratory health: improving the immune system, providing energy, reducing stress, promoting relaxation and even providing immune suppressive and anti-inflammatory effects.
-Aside from herbal supplements, advanced medicine using the body’s own immune system has gained prominence as stem cell therapy continues to develop as a leading alternative for the treatment of COPD.
+Aside from herbal supplements, advanced medicine using the body’s own immune system has gained prominence as cellular therapy continues to develop as a leading alternative for the treatment of COPD.

 Interested in our article on COPD Symptoms: 5 Strategies to Combat Them?
 Share your thoughts and comments below.